Azure/azure-sdk-for-net/README.md

 The Microsoft Azure SDK for .NET allows you to build applications that take advantage of scalable cloud computing resources.

-## Target Frameworks
+### Target Frameworks:

-- .NET Framework 4.0 and newer
+    * .NET Framework 4.0 and newer.
-- .Net Portable Framework, using profile 102
+    * .NET Portable Framework, using profile 102

-- Storage Libraries are available for Windows 8 for Windows Store development as well as Windows Phone 8
+### Prerequisites:

-### To Build
+    * Visual Studio 2013 RTM with update 2 at minimum

-#### Using Visual Studio
+### To build:

-- Have Visual Studio 2013 RTM with update 2 at minimum
+Using Visual Studio

-- Open any solution, and invoke "Build"
+    * Open any solution, say, "src\ResourceManagement\Compute\Compute.sln".
-- Most solution support 3 solution configurations, Net40, Net45, Portable. you can use "Configruation Manager"to switch and build.
-Most test projects only build for "net45", so to run them, switch to "net45"
+    * Invoke "build" command.

-#### Using command line
+    * Most solutions support 3 solution configurations, "Net40", "Net45", and "Portable". you can use "Configruation Manager" to switch and build.

-- Make "msbuild.exe" is at default path.
-The earliest step is to run the shortcut preinstalled by Visual Studio, such as "C:\Program Files (x86)\Microsoft Visual Studio 12.0\Common7\Tools\VsDevCmd.bat".
+Using command line
-- Switch to repository root, you should see a build file "build.proj"
+    * Ensure "msbuild.exe" is under environment PATH.
+The earliest step is to run the shortcut pre-installed by Visual Studio, such as "C:\Program Files (x86)\Microsoft Visual Studio 12.0\Common7\Tools\VsDevCmd.bat".
-- Invoke related target for different activities
+    * Switch to repository root, where the build file of "build.proj" stays.
-  To build package: "msbuild build.proj /t:build;package /p:scope=ResourceManagement\Compute"
+    * Invoke related target for different activities, such as build a nuget package for compute management. msbuild build.proj /t:build;package /p:scope=ResourceManagement\Compute
-  For all other flags, check out the top comment section inside "build.proj"
+    * For all other supported flags, check out the top comment section inside "build.proj".

-### To Run Tests
+### To run tests

-#### Using Visual Studio
+Using Visual Studio

-- Most test projects only build for "net45", so to run them, switch to "net45"
+    * Most test projects only build for "net45", so to run them, switch to solution configruation of "net45".
-- Build
+    * Build.
-- See the "Test Explorer" gets populated with tests.
-Go select and invoke
+    * See the "Test Explorer" window gets populated with tests.
+Go select and invoke.

-#### Using command line
+Using command line
-- Refer to "To Build" section to get envionment set up
+    * Refer to "To build" section to get command windows set up.
-- Use "Test" target, such as "msbuild build.proj /t:test /p:scope=ResourceManagement\Compute".
-Likely, you need to build test proejct first, so invoke both "build;test"
+    * Use "Test" target.
+Likely, you need to build test project first, so put "build" target as well. msbuild build.proj /t:build;test /p:scope=ResourceManagement\Compute".